Top Gear Christmas: Everything you need to know

 Paddy McGuinness, Chris Harris and Freddie Flintoff will deal with to Himalayas within the BBC Two festive providing

-For petrolheads, nothing can get you extra revved up at Christmas than watching three automobile aficionados tackle a troublesome highway journey throughout the globe.
+For petrolheads, nothing can get you extra revved up at Christmas than watching three automobile aficionados tackle a troublesome street journey throughout the globe.

 Fortunately, High Gear Christmas will ship simply that, with Freddie Flintoff, Paddy McGuinness and Chris Harris heading to Asia for his or her first festive providing.

-From scaling the Himalayas to battling river crossings, right here’s every part that you must learn about High Gear Christmas…
+From scaling the Himalayas to battling river crossings, right here’s every little thing you could learn about High Gear Christmas…

-Billed because the hardest highway journey ever, the trio will tackle a five-day high-altitude Himalayan voyage from Kathmandu, capital of Nepal, to the Forbidden Metropolis of Lo Manthang on the Tibetan plateau.

-A feat that might take a look at any hardy four×four, the boys have to finish the expedition in a really small previous Peugeot, a really small previous Renault, and Nepal’s first (and solely) home-built automobile.
+A feat that might take a look at any hardy four×four, the boys have to finish the expedition in a really small outdated Peugeot, a really small outdated Renault, and Nepal’s first (and solely) home-built automobile.

-The journey will see them battling mudslides, battling big river crossings and trying to tackle a number of the planets deepest gorges and harshest terrains.
+The journey will see them battling mudslides, combating large river crossings and trying to tackle among the planets deepest gorges and harshest terrains.

 Prepare for #TopGear TV’s 2019 Christmas Particular. @PaddyMcGuinness, @flintoff11 and @harrismonkey will undertake one thing actually spectacular later this yr >> https://t.co/kT6scGzWgQ pic.twitter.com/JHrIIgQaiw